-We’ve just launched a new series of reports on the fashion industry, called All AIs on Fashion.
-It’s a radical reimagining of how fashion industry insiders and observers can understand what’s going on across the huge range of activity in the world of fashion.
+We’ve just launched a new series of posts on the fashion industry, called All AIs on Fashion.
+It’s a radical reimagining of how fashion industry insiders and observers could understand what’s going on across the huge range of activity in the world of fashion using advanced visual reasoning.

 What’s It All About

 In each report, we’re looking at a given sector or trend from the world of fashion across a range of brands and segments.
-Our goal is to use technology to cover everything you’d want to keep a pulse in but would never have the time to follow.
-So, we look at everything, so you can understand the highlights.
+Our goal is to see if technology can cover everything you’d want to keep a pulse in but would never have the time to follow.
+So, our AI looks at everything, so you can understand the highlights.
 Our lens is focused on the industry as a whole, the movements in the market and broader world events impacting how collections are designed and brought to market.

 How We Do It